gustavoperezc/boseqcwindows/README.md

 ## Important limitations

-This is a technical proof of concept created by Gustavo Pérez, not an official Bose app.
+This is not an official Bose app.
 The command path implemented here is based on current public reverse engineering for QC35/QC35 II:

 * BMAP packet format: `[fblock, function, flags, payload_length, payload...]`